 It is important you have your Cobalt serviced per the engine manufacturer's recommended instructions.
 You must keep, in your possession, records of all service performed should the extended powertrain warranty be needed.
 This is to prove the required maintenance has been performed.
+Be sure to collect receipts for work performed and make an entry in the Service Log in the back of this manual.

-If you have any questions referencing your Extended Powertrain Warranty, please contact your Cobalt dealer.
+If you have any questions referencing your Extended Powertrain warranty, please contact your Cobalt dealer.